Consumer dispute claims in Queensland

 This involves most business to consumer (B2C) and business to business (B2B) transactions.

 Generally speaking, a business cannot contract out of the ACL.

 Certain fundamental consumer guarantees will generally not apply in circumstances where a consumer:

-- Explicitly requested a service to be performed in a specific way against the advice of the supplier of the service; or
+- explicitly requested a service to be performed in a specific way against the advice of the supplier of the service; or

-- Was unclear or vague about the way they intended to use a particular product or service, and the product or service subsequently failed to meet their expectations.
+- was unclear or vague about the way they intended to use a particular product or service, and the product or service subsequently failed to meet their expectations.

 The primary objective of the ACL is to ensure individuals and businesses involved in all different aspects of trade and commerce abide by and follow fair sales practices, and to verify that all consumers can expect to be offered fair contract terms, basic consumer guarantees, reasonable product safety warranties and all other fundamental consumer rights each and every time they acquire a good or service.